igaurab/dotfiles/README.md

 If you have been using i3 alongside other de, i use cinnamon btw, you might generally see that it will not load your icon themes and others that you have set.
 To can change this visually by using `lxappearance` command.

+If you are using anaconda along with spaceship theme:

+`conda config --set changeps1 False`